Bangor, Pennsylvania

-Bangor is a borough located in Northampton County, Pennsylvania, United States.
+Bangor, or West Bangor, to differentiate it from its immediate neighbor East Bangor, is a borough located in Northampton County, Pennsylvania, United States.
 It is located 32 mi north of Allentown.
 It had a population of 5,187 as of the 2020 census.

-Bangor is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Bangor is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 The borough was settled about 1760 and first incorporated in 1875.
 The founder and first Chief Burgess of Bangor was Robert M. Jones, an emigrant from Bangor, Wales.
 He was the prime mover in the establishment of the slate industry in Northampton County.
 Slate quarries pepper the area, but only a few are still functioning.
 A life-sized statue of him, dedicated on September 24, 1914, remains in the town center.
-Indeed, if one visits Bangor, Wales it is clearly visible that the Welsh heritage made its way to Bangor, Pennsylvania, whose stone walls, square gardens, and flowers and greenery mirror those of its Welsh namesake.
-Around Bangor one can also see piles of slate residue and shale reminiscent of the area around Bethesda, Wales.
+The influence of Bangor, Wales is visible in the stone walls, square gardens, flowers, and greenery that mirror those of its Welsh namesake.
+Also like Bangor, Wales, Bangor, Pennsylvania has piles of slate residue and shale reminiscent of the area.

-The population of Bangor was 2,509 in 1890; 4,106 in 1900; 5,369 in 1910; and 5,687 in 1940.
-The population was 5,273 at the 2010 census.
+The population of Bangor was 2,509 in 1890; 4,106 in 1900; 5,369 in 1910; 5,687 in 1940; and 5,187 at the 2020 census.
 The Bridge in Bangor Borough and Real Estate Building are listed on the National Register of Historic Places.